codecrazeAV/intermediate-ethproof-mod2/README.md

 Let the terminal where you have ran this command be terminal 1st

 ### Executing program
 open 2 more terminals.
-In 2nd terminal run the command
+On 2nd terminal run the command
 ```
 npx hardhat node
 ```
-In the 1st terminal run
+On the 1st terminal run
 ```
 npx hardhat run --network localhost scripts/deploy.js
 ```